kaliRegenold/SeniorDesign/DesignDoc/source/businessplan.rst

 few points coming from the design such as dust resistance and overall weight.
 The majority of points comes from how much material the robot was able to mine within the allotted time and for the different levels of autonomy.
-Having been to the competition before the team has a general idea on how the robot is going to perform versus the other teams.
+Having been to the competition before, the team has a general idea on how the robot is going to perform versus the other teams.
 The current iteration of the robot excelled in mining and may have won that section last year if not for a mechanical failure.
-As far as autonomy goes, Alabama is the only other team to get a fully autonomous run according to the official 2018 nasa results.
+As far as autonomy goes, Alabama is the only other team to get a fully autonomous run according to the official 2018 NASA results.
 If our robot is able to mine for both runs with fully functional autonomy we believe we will have the superior robot.

 Like most businesses, we know what the competition is and where they are at.
-We observe other teams as the compete and what designs work and dont work.
-From an mechanical standpoint, many of the robots had smaller wheels and instantly became stuck or had excavation buckets that were to small to effectively move material.
+We observe other teams as they compete and what designs work and don't work.
+From an mechanical standpoint, many of the robots had smaller wheels and instantly became stuck or had excavation buckets that were too small to effectively move material.
 Alabama is the main competition in the autonomy section.
 Although we do not know the specifics of how their system operates, we know they were using an expensive lidar system we believe to be for navigational purposes.
-We elected to take out own approach as we did not think lidar would be the best solution nor could we afford a lidar of that quality.
+We elected to take our own approach as we did not think lidar would be the best solution nor could we afford a lidar of that quality.

 As we observe the competing teams runs, the other teams will also be observing